 - Wipe smudges off of your garage door opener.

-- Spray your cutting board with 50-50 vinegar and water to kill germs.
+- Spray your cutting board with hydrogen peroxide to kill germs.

 - Wipe the fridge and freezer handles.